-Becca, one of my students, loves to draw.
+Becca loves to draw.
 She brings her sketchbook to class every day, and whenever she has a moment, she hunches over it with a colored pencil and lets her imagination go to work.
 Getting her to share her drawings isn’t easy.
-I think it’s because so much of her heart is wrapped up in whatever it is she creates.
+I think it’s because so much of her heart is wrapped up in whatever she creates.
 Who can blame her?
-There is incredible vulnerability there; taking a look at whatever she draws is taking a look at her heart.
-It is much more comfortable and safe for all of us to keep those sketchbooks closed, but one day, she opened it up to let me see a picture of a girl, eyes filled with tears, hiding behind her smiling mask.
+There’s incredible vulnerability there; taking a look at whatever she draws is taking a look at her heart.
+It’s much more comfortable and safe to keep those sketchbooks closed.

 “No,” she said, looking at the floor, “He’s already disappointed with me.”
 He was living in another state, leaving Grandma to take care of his little girl.
 Tears filled her eyes, so I asked her more about her plan.
 She liked talking about the future.
 When we were done, she grabbed her backpack, like her shame, and threw it over her shoulder to leave.

 One Friday, Kayla asked if she could talk to the class.
 She had a slideshow and found a Jack Johnson song on YouTube.
 As Jack played, she scrolled through pictures of her dad holding her in diapers and the two of them playing on the beach, every picture full of smiles.